ShreyashAnpat/Qpaper-android-app/README.md

 # Qpaper-android-app
-for use this app clone the app on my github account
+Clone this app available on github account.